Maria Stamatoula

 Maria Stamatoula (born 15 August 1972) is a Paralympian athlete from Greece competing mainly in F32 shot put and club throw events.

 She competed in the 2008 Summer Paralympics in Beijing, China.
 There she won a bronze medal in the women's F32-34/52-53 shot put event.
 In the 2011 IPC Athletics World Championships she won a silver medal in the Women's Shot Put event, and broke the previous F32 world record in shot put.

+She was awarded as the Best Greek female athlete with a disability for 2010, 2011 and 2017.